ironllama/fsi-22/day15/loops-exercise2.md

 During 3 loops, display to the user a message and ask them to enter a number between 1 and 10.

-Loop 1 : “Your number now equals <value number>
+Loop 1 : "Your number now equals <value number>"

-Loops 2 and 3 : “You can add a number between 1 and 10 to this number.
-Choose a number to add : “
+Loops 2 and 3 : "You can add a number between 1 and 10 to this number.
+Choose a number to add:"

 When the loops ends, display one of the following to the user, depending on their final total: